GIGA-TMS/and_UHF_Sample/readme.md

 Method `didGetRfPower` of UHFCallback will called if this operation is success.

 Method `didGeneralError("GET_RF_POWER",errorMessage)` of UHFCallback will called if this operation is failed.

+#### Important

+Please notice that every setting will stop the UHF Devices inventory operation!

 Support
 -------